Everyone’s recovery process is different.

 These environments provide a “transition” from a residential stay to living on one’s own.
-There is structure set up for daily living which many addicts may need because addiction is often a full-time job and daily structure may have been lost.
+There is a structure for daily living that helps people stay active and motivated.
 If you are concerned for a loved one or are thinking of going into transitional housing yourself, here are some advantages:

-- Structure – As mentioned above, transitional or sober living houses are structured living environments set up exclusively for the recovering addict.
+- Structure – As mentioned above, transitional or sober living houses are structured living environments set up exclusively for the person in early recovery.

 - Responsibility for self– A huge part of living in transitional housing is learning to become responsible for yourself.
-Many people that struggle with addiction have never been responsible for themselves, always placing blame on others or living off of the financial means of other people.
-This sober living environment develops self-responsibility by making each resident accountable for his/her whereabouts, money, getting a job, paying bills on time, and sharing in household chores.
+Many people who struggle with addiction have never been responsible for themselves, always placing blame on others or living off of the financial means of other people.
+The sober living environment develops responsibility by making each resident accountable for their whereabouts, money, getting a job, paying bills on time, and sharing in household chores.

-- Education – Sober living houses often require the residents to attend group therapy, meetings, and counseling.
-This helps to educate each individual about their addiction, and builds a support network.
-Meetings and counseling help one to build the skills they need to look within themselves honestly, and learn coping skills to prevent relapse.
+- Education and Therapy – Sober living houses often require the residents to attend group therapy, meetings, and counseling.
+This helps to educate each individual about their addiction and helps them build a support network.
+Meetings and counseling help people develop self-awareness and coping skills to prevent relapse.